 In addition to the standard approaches in ASTM F2129, EAG Laboratories can evaluate corrosion in customized solutions to mimic environments relevant to your application.
 This includes artificial physiological environments like sweat or stomach acid.
 We can manipulate solution concentration, salt composition and temperature to assess situations of particular concern.

 These corrosion evaluations can also be used to assist in failure analysis investigations of components that have failed due to unexpected corrosion mechanisms.
-These corrosion tests can be modified to accommodate various sample configurations, chemical solutions, test temperatures and applied corrosion voltages, so unusual or unexpected service environments can be recreated.
+These corrosion tests can be modified to accommodate various sample configurations, chemical solutions, test temperatures and applied corrosion voltages.
+Unusual or unexpected service environments can then be recreated.

 Testing per ASTM F2129